 At O’Melveny, we don’t just talk a good diversity and inclusion game; we’re changing the game.
 Creating a truly inclusive environment while providing advancement and leadership opportunities for our diverse lawyers and staff is both a core value and a strategic priority.
 It’s who we are.

 Our Diversity & Inclusion program is busier and more innovative than ever, reaffirming our longstanding commitment to recruiting, retaining, and promoting a diverse body of talent and offering a place where everyone can enjoy a sense of belonging and feel empowered to contribute and grow.
-For highlights, see our most recent Diversity & Inclusion Report.
+For highlights, see our one-page summary of Diversity, Equity and Inclusion at O’Melveny.

 A Culture of Inclusion